Scaul1/20time-log-due-every-saturday-night-Scaul1/README.md

 * _Completed:_ I added all of the pictures and the majority of the videos that I took last week.
 My website is also now published.
 Finally, I discovered a new way for me to connect my project to computer science.
 I would like to try and use my work flow to code a picture of a calendar with the information on it that I want.
 I can then take a picture of the calendar that I've made with the recovery timelines and using html insert it on my website.

 #### **Week 7 (Nov 20 - Nov 24)**
 * _Objective:_ Code the calendars with the different recovery timelines.
+I would also like to investigate changing the links that are in my website using html and css to make them hyperlinks.